bbauska/UC-Davis-Inter-jQuery-old/README.md

 3. Video: Introduction to jQuery Plugins
 4. Video: Using Plugins and Essential Steps
 5. Video: Gotchas and Rookie Mistakes
-Reading: PDF of Presentation
+Reading: PDF of Presentation<br>
-Reading: Start Files: jQuery Plugins & Flexslider
+Reading: Start Files: jQuery Plugins & Flexslider<br>
 6. Video: FlexSlider: A jQuery Plugin
 7. Video: About the Minified Version
 8. Video: Adding Markup & Hooking Up the Slider